- Should I select a 3-blade propeller or a 4-blade propeller for my OBSD engine?

 Can I use heat to install or remove my propellers?

 Heat should not ever be required to install a propeller, see our Propeller Installation Guide for additional information.
 Propeller removal is best performed using a suitable propeller puller.
 There are a variety of puller systems available and most service yards have them.
 Occasionally, some service yards will heat the propeller hub for certain large commercial vessels.
-This can be problematic though because too much heat may damage the Bronze propeller material.
-It has also been reported rubber or synthetic bearings have been damaged due to heat applied at the propeller-shaft connection.
+This can be problematic though because too much heat may damage the bronze propeller material.
+Additionally, there are reports that rubber or synthetic bearings can be damaged due to heat applied at the propeller-shaft connection.
 For these reasons, we therefore do not recommend applying heat to the propeller during removal.

 What is the difference between XHS and XHS II Hub Kits?